Universal Orlando Resort drops mask mandate for fully vaccinated guests - NewsBreak

 Universal Orlando Resort drops mask mandate for fully vaccinated guests

-TAMPA, Fla. ( WFLA ) – Universal Orlando Resort announced it will no longer require fully vaccinated guests to wear face coverings at indoor or outdoor venues, effective Saturday, Feb.
-12.
+TAMPA, F.L.
+(WFLA) – Universal Orlando Resort announced it will no longer require fully vaccinated guests to wear face coverings at indoor or outdoor venues, effective Saturday, February 12.

 The updated policy is said to be based on “local trends and conditions,” according to Universal.

-As of the Florida Department of Health’s most recent weekly COVID-19 report , the state had a positivity rate of 18%.Walmart ends mask policy for fully vaccinated employees
+As of the Florida Department of Health’s most recent weekly COVID-19 report, the state had a positivity rate of 18 percent.

 Proof of vaccination was not required, but guests were asked to complete a health survey before visiting.
 The survey asked whether a guest was feeling sick or experiencing flu-like symptoms, had a cough, shortness of breath, difficulty breathing, chills or muscle pain among other health conditions.